icdance/icdance/README.md

 I'm a casual developer based in <img src="https://cdn-icons-png.flaticon.com/128/323/323367.png" width="13"/> **Sydney, Australia**.
 I'm interested in automating, 🤖 and AI, and most of my projects are web and game automation using scripting languages.

-- 🌱 I'm currently learning Svelte/tailwind
+- 🌱 I'm currently learning SvelteKit
 - 🥅 2022 Goals: more about ML/DL
 - 🎯 Long term project: rpg/moba automation with AI
 - 🔭 I build electronic projects like RFID, drones and bots